Basis (linear algebra): Definition

-The scalars $a_i$ are called the coordinates of the vector v with respect to the basis B, and by the first property they are uniquely determined.
+The first property may be equivalently phrased as follows: if a linear combination of vectors in B is equal to the zero vector, then all the scalars coefficients of the combination must be zero.

+If B is a basis for V, then every vector $\mathbf{v}$ in V can be written as a linear combination of vectors in B (by the spanning property); it follows from linear independence that this can be done in exactly one way.
+Thus, the scalar coefficients $a_i$ that appear in this combination are uniquely determined; they are called the coordinates of $\mathbf{v}$ with respect to the basis $B$.

 A vector space that has a finite basis is called finite-dimensional.
-In this case, the finite subset can be taken as B itself to check for linear independence in the above definition.
+In this case, the finite subset can be taken as $B$ itself to check for linear independence in the above definition.

 It is often convenient or even necessary to have an ordering on the basis vectors, for example, when discussing orientation, or when one considers the scalar coefficients of a vector with respect to a basis without referring explicitly to the basis elements.
-In this case, the ordering is necessary for associating each coefficient to the corresponding basis element.
+In this case, the ordering is necessary for associating each coefficient with the corresponding basis element.
 This ordering can be done by numbering the basis elements.
 In order to emphasize that an order has been chosen, one speaks of an ordered basis, which is therefore not simply an unstructured set, but a sequence, an indexed family, or similar; see below.

 Examples

-This picture illustrates the standard basis in R^{2}.
+This picture illustrates the standard basis in $\mathbb{R}^2$.
 The blue and orange vectors are the elements of the basis; the green vector can be given in terms of the basis vectors, and so is linearly dependent upon them.